openstack-archive/fuel-plugin-external-zabbix/doc/plugin-guide/source/description.rst

   external or local mirror, in order to download necessary packages for proper installation.
   Since plugin version 2.5.0, the `fuel-createmirror` command is supported.

+* If you remove some nodes after initial deployments, their related informations will not be removed from the Zabbix collected metrics and you will have to remove these manually

+* MySQL database is common with other OpenStack services (see `1531834 <https://bugs.launchpad.net/fuel-plugins/+bug/1531834>`_)
+  This has a potential high impact on the disk sizing for /var/lib/mysql even though the biggest set of data has been cut down drastically

+* Zabbix server service is located on one of the controller nodes therefore and in the exact same manner than `1531834 <https://bugs.launchpad.net/fuel-plugins/+bug/1531834>`_ can impact disk space, this can have a big impact on CPU and/or memory usage on controller nodes when big amount of metrics are collected